asrhou/NATMI/README.md

 |LIGAND4|RECEPTOR4|
 |...|...|...|

-The **IDs** of these ligand-receptor pairs can be of **any format** depending on the uasge scenario as will be further described.
+The **IDs** of these ligands and receptors can be of **any format** depending on the uasge scenario as will be further described.

 #### connectomeDB2020-like Format

-If provided ligands-receptors pairs are represented by **human gene symbols** and the user-specified expression data are from [supported species](#supported-species-and-ids) using [supported IDs](#supported-species-and-ids), NATMI will extract edges similarly to the [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) workflow.
+If provided ligands-receptors pairs are represented by **human gene symbols** and the user-specified expression data are [from supported species using supported IDs](#supported-species-and-ids), NATMI will extract edges similarly to the [connectomeDB2020](#ligand-receptor-interactions-connectomedb2020) workflow.
 This functionality could be potentially useful for the users who want to add additional human interactions to the existing connectomeDB ligand-receptor pairs and explore the supported species.
+In addition to expanding connectomeDB2020, the user can also divide the list based on the type of ligands.
+In this way, the networks of [juxtacrine](https://en.wikipedia.org/wiki/Juxtacrine_signalling), [paracrine](https://en.wikipedia.org/wiki/Paracrine_signaling) and [endocrine](https://en.wiktionary.org/wiki/endocrine) can be studied separately.

 [that merge function in cellphoneDB.
 I think you know what I want to suggest here :) (last on the priority list)]

+[Good idea, thanks!!!]

 #### Customised Format

-NATMI can also potentially construct and visualize networks of any type of binary interaction data, helping users to explore  1) expression data from **unsupported species**, 2) expression data with **unsupported IDs**, and/or 3) user-supplied ligand-receptor interactions with **gene IDs other than human gene symbols**.
+NATMI can also potentially construct and visualize networks of any type of binary interaction data, helping users to explore
+1. expression data from **unsupported species**,
+2. expression data with **unsupported IDs**, and/or
+3. user-supplied ligand-receptor interactions with **gene IDs other than human gene symbols**.

 This can be achieved by setting the argument **'--idType'** to **'customised'**.
-NATMI will then skip gene ID conversion and gene homology matching to directly proceed to constructing and visualizing cell-to-cell communication networks of binary interactions from the user-supplied data.
+NATMI will then skip gene ID conversion and gene homology matching to construction cell-to-cell communication networks of binary interactions from the user-supplied data directly.

-Users should make assure that **customised interaction file** and **expression data** share the **common ID** type.
+Users should make sure that, when the argument **'--idType'** is set to **'customised'**, input **customised interaction file** and **expression data** share the **common ID type**.
 In all output files, **original IDs** are preserved.

 ### Expression Data

-User-specified (gene/protein) abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and for the default usage with [connectomeDB](#ligand-receptor-interactions-connectomeDB2020) require that the gene/protein IDs are in one of the following formats: official gene symbols (default) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-species-and-ids)). **(For multiple human/mouse IDs associated with the same gene symbol, their expression levels are summed up as the total expression level of the corresponding gene symbol)**.
+User-specified (gene/protein) abundance matrix files should be in the following formats: csv, tsv, txt, xls or xlsx.
+And for the default usage with [connectomeDB](#ligand-receptor-interactions-connectomedb2020), it is required that the gene/protein IDs are in one of the following formats: official gene symbols (default) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-species-and-ids)). **For multiple human/mouse IDs associated with the same gene symbol, their expression levels are summed up as the total expression level of the corresponding gene symbol**.
 Each column is a normalised gene/protein expression profile of a cell type or an individual cell.
 An example snapshot of the abundance matrix is shown below.

 ||Sample1|Sample2|Sample3|...|
 |-:|:-:|:-:|:-:|:-|